Battle of the Soyang River: 38th Infantry and Task Force Zebra

 At the right of the 1st Battalion, platoons of Companies A and C occupying Hills 1051 (37.871°N 127.956°E) and 914 (37.881°N 127.972°E) and a saddle between turned back a series of attacks opened at dusk by small units of the 35th Division in concert with the assaults that drove back the two provisional ROK companies along the 38th Infantry-Task Force Zebra boundary.
 But following these apparent tests of the defenses, a full attack by the division's 103rd Regiment about 02:00 forced Company A forces out of the saddle, opening the way for a sweep behind the 1st Battalion or for a deep penetration down a valley leading southeast to Route 24 at Putchaetful, well behind the positions of Task Force Zebra.
-Colonel Coughlin kept the gap under mortar and artillery fire for the rest of the night and ordered the Netherlands Battalion to send a company north from Hill 975 at first light to close it.
-General Ruffner directed the French Battalion to send a company up the valley from Putchaetful to remove any PVA who penetrated through the mortar and artillery barrages.
+Coughlin kept the gap under mortar and artillery fire for the rest of the night and ordered the Netherlands Battalion to send a company north from Hill 975 at first light to close it.
+Ruffner directed the French Battalion to send a company up the valley from Putchaetful to remove any PVA who penetrated through the mortar and artillery barrages.

 Moving from Hill 975 toward Hill 1051 on the near side of the saddle, the Dutch company lacked the numbers to push through PVA who by daylight closed in around a platoon of Company A on the 1051 crest.
-The remainder of the Netherlands Battalion, under Colonel Coughlin's order, joined its forward company about 09:30, but, finding that Hill 1051 had fallen to the PVA, the Dutch commander, Lt.
-Col. William Eekhout, held up his advance while he targeted the height and the saddle beyond with artillery fire.
+The remainder of the Netherlands Battalion, under Coughlin's order, joined its forward company about 09:30, but, finding that Hill 1051 had fallen to the PVA, the Dutch commander, Lieutenant colonel William Eekhout, held up his advance while he targeted the height and the saddle beyond with artillery fire.
 French troops meanwhile advancing up the valley northwest of Putchaetful engaged enemy forces less than 2 mi above Route 24.
-An estimated five hundred PVA had worked their way into the valley.
+An estimated 500 PVA had worked their way into the valley.
 A Chinese-speaking radioman with the Netherlands Battalion at midmorning intercepted a PVA order to "send all troops east of Hill 1051."
 That neither sender nor recipient of the order was identifiable made estimating the strength of the forces involved impossible, but the PVA obviously planned to exploit the breakthrough.
-Expecting that the Dutch attack to close the gap would start shortly, General Ruffner ordered the French to assist by reinforcing the drive up the valley; he urged speed so that the gap would be eliminated before the PVA could exploit the opening.
+Expecting that the Dutch attack to close the gap would start shortly, Ruffner ordered the French to assist by reinforcing the drive up the valley; he urged speed so that the gap would be eliminated before the PVA could exploit the opening.